luxonis/depthai-docs-website/source/pages/faq.rst

 Monocular Neural Inference fused with Stereo Depth Mode
 -------------------------------------------------------

-For DepthAI units which use modular cameras, the minimum baseline is 2.5cm (see image below) which means the minimum perceivable depth **0.229** meters (calculation `here <https://www.google.com/search?safe=off&sxsrf=ALeKk03VQroLoaCAm-e1y0jif-halRfWyQ%3A1588621013147&ei=1W6wXsLICMv4-gS7s7iADg&q=883.15*.025%2F96&oq=883.15*.025%2F96&gs_lcp=CgZwc3ktYWIQAzIECCMQJ1CLyekBWNTJ6QFgm8vpAWgAcAB4AIABa4gBzgKSAQMzLjGYAQCgAQGqAQdnd3Mtd2l6&sclient=psy-ab&ved=0ahUKEwiCh6-5-prpAhVLvJ4KHbsZDuAQ4dUDCAw&uact=5>`__).
+For DepthAI units which use modular cameras, the minimum baseline is 2.5cm (see image below) which means the minimum perceivable depth **0.229** meters  for full 1280x800 resolution and **0.196** meters for 640x400 resolution (limited by the minimum focal distance of the grayscale cameras, as in stereo neural inference mode).

 The minimum baseline is set simply by how close the two boards can be spaced before they physically interfere: